-VANESSA REDGRAVE: Most of it was in Croatia.
+VANESSA REDGRAVE: Most of it was Croatia, wasn’t it?

-VANESSA REDGRAVE: It’s very deliberate, wasn’t it — nameless.
-I think a couple of times we had a discussion with Wally about this, but we all came to the agreement that because the story could be any woman or any man in any country, and their journey could be to any country at any given period, the attention had to be directed to the responsibility within one person for what is happening, and not one country, or one government.
+VANESSA REDGRAVE: And I think a couple of times we had a discussion with Wally about this, but we all came to the agreement that because the story could be any woman or any man in any country, and their journey could be to any country at any given period, the attention had to be directed to the responsibility within one person for what is happening, and not one country or one government.

 AMY GOODMAN: Speaking of responsibility, we last met in London.
-A Democracy Now! team came to your house to talk to you at a time when one of the Guantanamo prisoners had just recently been released, a few of them, to Britain —- among them Moazzam Begg.
-You had come earlier to the United States, specifically with your brother, Corin Redgrave, and others -—
+A Democracy Now! team came to your house to talk to you at a time when one of the Guantanamo prisoners had just recently been released, a few of them, actually, to Britain, among them Moazzam Begg.
+You had come earlier to the United States, specifically with your brother, Corin Redgrave, and others.

-VANESSA REDGRAVE: And some families of the Guantanamo prisoners, so that we could, and their lawyers—
+VANESSA REDGRAVE: And some families of the Guantanamo prisoners, so that we—and their lawyers—

-AMY GOODMAN: And you had come to protest -
+AMY GOODMAN: And you had come to protest and lobby.

-AMY GOODMAN: And as you are here performing on Broadway.
-A federal court has made a landmark decision dealing a major set back to the Bush administration over it’s power to jail US Citizens and legal residents without charge, saying that the Bush administration cannot label US residents "enemy combatants" and jail them indefinitely without charge.
-Your response to that as the courts slowly start to take on this issue of people in this country held and also taking on the issue of Guantanamo where hundreds of men are still held.
+AMY GOODMAN: And as you’re here performing on Broadway, a federal court has made a landmark decision dealing a major setback to the Bush administration over its power to jail U.S. citizens and legal residents without charge, saying that the Bush administration cannot label U.S. residents enemy combatants and jail them indefinitely without charge.
+Your response to that, as the courts slowly start to take on this issue of people in this country held and also taking on the issue of Guantanamo, where hundreds of men are still held?

 AMY GOODMAN: Have you met Prime Minister Tony Blair?